OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 - `HandleAnimationMiscEvent` returns quicker
 - Modifications to the Unsheathe/Sheathing to allow for more weapon slots/big weapons sheathing and also more generic unsheathing (no longer you have to rely on anim events)
 .You can now set `Can sheathe big weapons` param on a character to enable that.
+- Zero or negative mass weapons will no longer crash/throw errors in throw functions

 ## `playercontrol.as`
 - `drunkMode` added, with new methods to invert controls
-- Small modifications to Unsheathe/Sheathing, also adds choosing which weapon is selected
+- Small modifications to Unsheathe/Sheathing, also adds ability to choose which weapon is selected
+- You can now drop items by quick tapping `drop` key two times

 ## Generic available Hotspots